pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

 You can download the example data used in this guide [here](https://drive.google.com/file/d/1O-HJJbJWRBgcZS1sowCX2srmME5hTub0/view?usp=sharing) and find the code [here](https://github.com/pupil-labs/pupil-docs/tree/master/src/neon/real-time-api/track-your-experiment-progress-using-events/).
 :::

-## How to use Events to keep track?
+## How To Use Events To Keep Track?
 Events are essentially timestamps within a recording that have been marked with a name.
 We need to keep track of when a specific image is shown during a recording, so we can associate the according fixation data with that image.
 Thus, we will create an event at the start and end of each image presentation to mark this section.

 Events can either be created post hoc in the project editor, or at recording time using either the [real-time API](/real-time-api/tutorials/) or [Neon Monitor](/data-collection/monitor-app/).
 In this example we are interested in fully automating the event creation and will thus use the real-time API to save events, but depending on your use-case you could use either of those methods.